ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 *   **Cloud-Native:** The entire platform will be hosted on a cloud infrastructure (e.g., AWS, Azure) to ensure scalability, reliability, and security.
 *   **API-Driven:** All components will communicate via well-defined APIs, allowing for modularity and the future integration of new data sources.
 *   **Data-Agnostic Design:** The threat analysis engine will be designed to be flexible, allowing for the addition of new data providers without a complete system overhaul.
+*   **Ecological Connectivity:** To mitigate the impact of flood control infrastructure on the natural river ecosystem, the design will incorporate **"Fish Passes and Regulators"** where appropriate.
+This ensures that the connection between the main river and the floodplain is maintained, supporting local fisheries and biodiversity, based on the best practices from the Bangladesh Environmental Management Framework.

 ## 3. Component Relationships